Biography of Eduard Selling

-Eduard Selling was born on November 5, 1834, in Ansbach, Bavaria, Germany, in a family of a professor.
+Eduard Selling was born on 5 November, 1834, in Ansbach, Bavaria, Germany (the same town, where some time ago lived Johann Christoph Schuster, a brother-in-law of Hahn, and Johann Paul Bischoff), in a family of a professor.

-He studied mathematics at Georg-August-Universität Göttingen and Ludwig-Maximilians-Universität München, where he was a student of the famous German mathematician and astronomer Philipp Ludwig Ritter von Seidel.
+Selling studied mathematics at Georg-August-Universität in Göttingen and Ludwig-Maximilians-Universität in München, where he was a student of the famous German mathematician and astronomer Philipp Ludwig Ritter von Seidel.

 In 1879 Selling was appointed as a curator of the Astronomical Institute.
 He proved himself as a very good mathematician and published a series of works on number theory and then on insurance mathematics.
 On behalf of various ministries, he developed models, with which the pension system in Bavaria could be rearranged.

 Selling is a constructor of several calculating machines (see calculating machines of Selling).
 His machines demonstrated exceptional ideas and ingenuity, but were complex and difficult for manufacturing and work, that's why they didn't achieve any market success.

 Eduard Selling died on 31 January, 1920, in München.